Massachusetts College of Art and Design Overview

 What Is Massachusetts College of Art and Design Known For?

-- The student loan default rate at Massachusetts College of Art and Design is 3%, which is significantly lower than the national rate of 10.1%.
-That's great news for students who are worrying about paying off their student loans.
+• The 2% student loan default rate at Massachusetts College of Art and Design is better than the national rate of 10.1%.
+That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

 Where Is Massachusetts College of Art and Design?